City walk (1998) Berry Holslag

 The area between Zuidplein and Strevelsweg is a hectic area.
-Not only the busy traffic, but also the shopping center, the high apartment buildings and the elevated metro give the area the necessary dynamics.
-In the urban redesign of this area there was a demand for a work of art in which "a contemporary image of man takes shape, a sculpture of great expressive and contemplative allure, which gives direction to a response to the cultural-social position of the late 20e century man."
-Artist Berry Holslag made the sculpture City walk and translated this question into a firmly-rooted man and woman.
-The man is wearing a Turkish turquoise blue suit and the woman is wearing a saffron yellow summer dress.
-These colors refer to the multicultural society of Zuid.
-Both stand on white-tiled concrete pedestals that protrude from the ground at an angle of 70 degrees and indicate the walking direction of the man and woman.
-According to the position of the figures, a fictional meeting will take place somewhere near the busy Strevelsweg.
-The pair is a reflection of the rushed world; the images symbolize a 'general identity'.
+Not only the heavy traffic, but also the shopping center, the high apartment buildings and the elevated metro give the area the necessary dynamism.
+During the urban redevelopment of this area, there was a demand for a work of art in which "a contemporary image of humanity takes shape, a sculpture of great expressive and contemplative allure, which gives direction to a response to the cultural-social position of late 20th century man."
+Artist Berry Holslag made the image City walk and translated this question into a man and woman who kept walking.
+The man is wearing a Turkish turquoise blue suit and the woman a saffron-yellow summer dress.
+These colors refer to the multicultural society of South.
+Both stand on white-tiled concrete pedestals, which protrude from ground level at an angle of 70 degrees and indicate the direction of the man and woman.
+According to the position of the figures, a fictional meeting will take place, somewhere near the busy Strevelsweg.
+The couple is a reflection of the rushed world; the images symbolize a 'general identity'.

 In the early 1960s, Berry Holslag (The Hague, 1947) visited the Free Academy of Visual Arts in The Hague.
 From 1973 to 1977 she was a teacher at the same academy.
 She worked as a conceptual artist in the 1970s and presented existing and non-existent utensils as an art object.